jorgeMFS/HYMET/README.md

       - Implementing mutations
       - Converting formats (e.g., FASTA to FASTQ)
       - Formatting into paired-end reads
+      - *Note: These conversions support dataset preparation workflows; the main HYMET pipeline continues to require assembled contigs in FASTA format as described above.*
     - **`GCFtocombinedfasta.py`**: Combines all GCFs from each domain into a single FASTA file, separating sequences by identifier.
 This script is used as input for most of the tools.

 ## Support